-PSYCHOLOGY 633.1 or 633.2 PSYCHOPATHOLOGY OF DEVELOPMENT AND EDUCATION
+633.1 (.2) PSYCHOPATHOLOGY OF DEVELOPMENT AND EDUCATION /2 credit

-Prerequisite: Education 502.0 - Psychology of Education, desirably Psy 630.1 or 631.2 - Principles of Learning and Special Aspects of Learning, and Psy 632.1 - Theories of Mental Development, or their equivalent, or permission of the professor.
+Prerequisite: Edu 502.0; desirably Edu 630.1 or 631.2, and Edu 632.1, or their equivalent, or permission of instructor.

 A study of problems in the development of personality organization, character and learning, in the light of dynamic psychology, and an examination of their effects on behavior in school and other social situations.